Bus Speed Test

 No data plan needed

-GPS itself is satellite-based.
-Once the page loads, you can ride into tunnels and still get speed.
+GPS comes from satellites, not your data plan.
+Once the page has loaded, you can ride into tunnels and still see your speed.

 Light & dark theme